ploy-np/ploy-np.github.io/index.md

 layout: home
 ---

-My research interests are focused on the design and development of machine learning algorithms, including ..
+My research interests focus on the design and development of machine learning algorithms, including ..

 > Deep neural networks - one of the sexiest models at our time,